shaheennabi/Reinforcement-Learning-from-Human-Feedback/README.md

 # Reinforcement-Learning-from-Human-Feedback

--- working on it, after long time
+--will work on it...after some months